 - [3] Martin, Jerome B. ORAU Team.
 Senior Health Physicist.
 February 2007.
-Experience at other accelerator facilities indicates that generally about one-third of the total staff time is spent on various non-operational activities, such as experiment set-up, equipment start-up, maintenance, repairs, etc. Thus, about two-thirds of the total time is available for operations. - [4] Martin, Jerome B. ORAU Team.
+Experience at other accelerator facilities indicates that generally about one-third of the total staff time is spent on nonoperational activities, such as experiment setup, equipment startup, maintenance, repairs, etc. Thus, about two-thirds of the total time is available for operations. - [4] Martin, Jerome B. ORAU Team.
 Senior Health Physicist.
 February 2007.
-The radiation conditions during the fence line radiation survey on May 16, 1961, produced dose rates at occupiable locations inside the Synchrotron Building that were greater than 1 mR/hr.
+The radiation conditions during the fenceline radiation survey on May 16, 1961, produced dose rates at occupiable locations inside the Synchrotron Building that were greater than 1 mR/hr.
 Full-time occupancy in such a location would give an annual dose of greater than 2,000 mrem.
-A review of dosimetry records for Synchrotron staff indicated that no one received such a dose during 1961 or at any other time.
+A review of dosimetry records for synchrotron personnel indicated that no one received such a dose during 1961 or at any other time.
 The average annual dose was less than 200 mrem.
 The average annual dose outside the Synchrotron Building would have been much lower.